redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can learn more about fetching data from the Arweave blockchain at: https://gql-guide.vercel.app/

 ## Use cases for RedStone oracle
 Thanks to its scalability, the RedStone protocol creates unlimited possibilities for the DeFi protocols.
-You can find some common use cases for the RedStone data ecosystem below:
+You can find some common use cases for the RedStone data ecosystem below.

 ### Less popular tokens
 Less popular tokens face difficulties trying to provide their price data on-chain.
-It doesn't make an economical sense for today's oracles, because the revenue from the provided data would be lower than its provisioning costs.
+It doesn't make an economical sense for today's oracles, because the revenue from the provided data would be lower than its providing costs.

 RedStone already provides data for more than 1000 different crypto assets.
 Yet our technology allows to provide even 5 times more data spending just a small part of the other oracle's operating costs.

 ### Advanced financial data
-Thanks to its scalablity and much lower storage costs, RedStone protocol makes it possible to improve current DeFi protocols using more advanced financial data, like:
+Thanks to its scalability and much lower storage costs, RedStone protocol makes it possible to improve current DeFi protocols using more advanced financial data, like:
 - interest rates
 - volatility
 - liquidity